zhutyler21/AIPainting-Structured-Prompts/prompt.md

 >

 Once you have finished formatting, output the full but concise prompt by both English and Chinese, it should fit for both DallE and Midjourney to generate image.
+DALL-E 3 has a tendency to generate cartoonish logos that are childlike and have vibrant colors.
+Take steps to mitigate it.

 Don't keep the [] or + symbols in prompt.